 This first year will be dedicated to the memory of Cheryl Ann Fox (1956-2016) who passed away after a short battle with breast cancer.
 Cheryl was the mother of Lt.
 James Fox of the Poquoson Police Department and was an avid supporter of law enforcement.

 The Town Of Middletown Police Department is committed to serving our 1,350 residents with integrity and to proactively police our neighborhoods to prevent crime.
 We strive to build positive and strong relationships with numerous agencies, including the Frederick County Sheriff's Office, Lord Fairfax Police Department, Rappahanock Regional Criminal Justice Academy, Stephens City Police Department, Strasburg Police Department, and the Virginia State Police.
 We are a small, quaint town in the northern Shenandoah Valley, at the confluence of two major highways, I-66 and I-81.
 Under the visionary leadership of Mayor Charles Harbaugh IV and Police Chief Gary Benedict, Jr., the department is thrilled to be the second agency in the state of Virginia to be a part of the Pink Patch Project.

-The Williamsburg Police Department is excited to participate in the Pink Patch Project again in 2019 after having a successful inaugural campaign in 2018.
-WPD will be donating all proceeds from patch sales to Here for the Girls, Inc., a 501(c)(3) not-for-profit local organization, improving the lives of young women affected by breast cancer through Beyond Boobs! and Pink Link.
+The Williamsburg Police Department is excited to participate in the Pink Patch Project again in 2021 after having a successful campaign in 2020.
+This year, in addition to patches, we are also debuting a challenge coin!
+WPD will be donating all proceeds from patch and coin sales to Here for the Girls, Inc., a 501(c)(3) not-for-profit local organization, improving the lives of young women affected by breast cancer through Beyond Boobs! and Pink Link.
 For more information about HFTG, visit www.hereforthegirls.org.